zjhillman/nextjs-personal-site/posts/misinformation.md

 ---
 slug: misinformation
-title: The Benefits of Spreading Misinformation
+title: 'The Amazing Benefits of Spreading Misinformation: Unlocking the Power of Alternate Realities!'
 date: 2023-07-05
 subtitle: People will believe it.
 Why not?
 author: "@author"
 ---

-# The Amazing Benefits of Spreading Misinformation: Unlocking the Power of Alternate Realities!
 ![Misinformation making people angry](images/misinformation.jpg)

 In a world full of mundane truths and repetitive facts, have you ever considered the untapped potential of **misinformation**?
 Why be limited by reality when you can craft your own!